 The amenities available at the majority of glamping sites is another reason why you should consider it as there are often hot and cold showers, cooking facilities and various forms of entertainment for all members of your family to use and enjoy.

-If you have a family pet it can be stressful and expensive organising family holidays because you normally can’t bring your pets with you.
+If you have a family pet it can be stressful and expensive organizing family holidays because you normally can’t bring your pets with you.
 This means that you have to book your dogs into boarding kennels, unless you have a friend or relative that can look after them for the duration of your time away.
-Camping is obviously a good option in this situation, and the same can be said for glamping as many sites are pet-friendly.
+However, due to increasing demands, there are now pet-friendly options available, such as the pet friendly rentals in Scottsdale by Rebl Rentals.
+These options can make your vacation planning much easier, ensuring that you can bring your furry friend along.

 Can you think of anything better than taking your family and pets on holiday for a memorable experience getting back to nature and simpler times, but in a very luxurious and comfortable setting?